insidewhy/rxjs-websockets/readme.markdown

 npm install -S queueing-subject
 ```

-Import the service in your `app.module.ts` or equivalent:

 ## How to use with angular 2

-You can write your own service to provide a websocket using this factory as follows:
+You can write your own service to provide a websocket using this library as follows:

 ```javascript
 // file: server-socket.service.ts